-For while, there has been an unending push to improve the world’s electrification from supply to distribution.
+For a while, there has been an unending push to improve the world’s electrification from supply to distribution.
 In recent years, there is a growing focus on “clean energy” and “green energy”.
 So much so that, in fact, those energy sources are now so economical they are competing with all the traditional means of burning fossil fuels to create power.
 Coal generated power is declining rapidly.
 Much of the recently added production capacity in the United States and many other countries is dominated by clean energy sources, mostly solar power and wind energy.

 Here’s what that means.